wangqin0/TrojanPass/README.md

     - Note: use `echo` in macOS and `printf` on Linux
     - For example, on macOS 11.6, suppose the NET ID is `wq`, password is `foo`, Gmail account is `wangqin0.me@gmail.com`, Gmail password is `fool` open the Terminal and execute `echo '\n# Trojan Pass\nexport TROJAN_PASS_NETID="wq"\nexport TROJAN_PASS_PASSWORD="foo"\nexport TROJAN_PASS_GMAIL_ACCOUNT="wangqin0.me@gmail.com"\nexport TROJAN_PASS_GMAIL_PASSWORD="fool"\n' >> ~/.zshrc`
   - Windows
+    - The py-dotenv helps Windows user to set up Environment Variables easily, all you need is a `.env` file inside the project folder.
+    You can take a look at the format in `.env.examples`.
-    - I don't use Windows, maybe you can take look at [about_Environment_Variables](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables) in Microsoft Docs.
+    - Also, you can set up environment variables manually, take look at [about_Environment_Variables](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables) in Microsoft Docs.
   - Notice that `<>` is NOT in the actual command; for security concerns, please don't hard code your password into the program.

 ### Install Prerequisites